-The Lake District is definitely an area of the country I want to explore more fully when my van renovation is complete, but in the meantime, I’ve put together this handy blog post to inspire you to have a weekend stay-cation in this stunning area of countryside, more specifically, at Lake Windermere.
+The Lake District is definitely an area of the country I want to explore more fully now that my van renovation is complete, but in the meantime, I’ve put together this handy blog post to inspire you to have a weekend stay-cation in this stunning area of countryside, more specifically, at Lake Windermere.

 The Lake District National Park is in the north-west corner of England, in Cumbria.
 Lake Windermere is in the south-eastern part of the national park.
 The town of Windermere is about a twenty minute walk from the lake, and the town of Ambleside is about a mile away from the lake.